PieterCooreman/ChromeASP/README.md

 - You need Chrome installed on your PC/Server
 - IUSR (or Everyone) needs full permissions on Chrome.exe file
 - You have to create a folder on your system where Chrome stores logs/debugs - make sure to give IUSR permissions too

+I installed this script on a Windows 2019 (Amazon AWS) & 2022 (Azure) Server (Datacenter edition) and on a local IIS8 (Windows 10).

+The default page is "default.asp".
+This script takes